Laser In-Situ Keratomileusis (LASIK) for Farsightedness

 measurements from this procedure (your doctor can give them to you), in case

 you need cataract surgery in the future.
-This is helpful in calculating the
+This record can help your doctor calculate the

 power of future post-cataract implants.